Daunte Wright’s shooting death rouses emotion in Brooklyn Center, which put a sympathetic mayor in charge of police

 “Let me be very clear: My position is that we cannot afford to make mistakes that lead to the loss of life of other people in our profession,” he said at a news conference.
 “So I do fully support relieving the officer of her duties.”

-During a Tuesday morning interview on NBC’s “Today” show, Elliott, newly imbued with command over his city’s police department, said he still “strongly” believed Potter should be fired but acknowledged that there is a process in place that will decide her fate.
+During an interview on NBC’s “Today” show Tuesday, Elliott, newly imbued with command over his city’s police department, said he still “strongly” believes Potter should be fired but acknowledged that a process is in place that will decide her fate.
 The Minnesota Bureau of Criminal Apprehension is investigating the matter.

 “I think whenever through the line of duty an officer kills a human being, there must be accountability,” Elliott said.